-Lord will release new original single
+Lord's new original single

 Click to hear a free sound clip of